tligorio/sample_pages_csci127/index.md

 # Announcements:

+**10/11/2018** I will send email when Project 3 submission will open on gradescope.
+Please be ready to submit by the deadline on Tuesday.

 **10/10/2018 NO OFFICE HOURS TODAY** I will be available Thursday before class by appointment, if anyone planned to see me today please send me email.
 Thank you!

 **10/10/2018 Project3 Q&A:** If you have not completed Project 3 yet, tomorrow Thursday 10/11 is your chance to have all your questions answered.
 We will go over Project 3 at the beginning of lecture and make sure you have all the info you need for a successful submission!
 Don't miss it!!!!